madprops/goldie/README.md

 ## Contribute

-Code contributions for this project are welcome.
+Code contributions are welcome to this project.

-Only restriction is that dependencies are not allowed.
+The only restriction is that dependencies are not allowed.

 Library files should be included instead of declared in `goldie.nimble`